Netatalk/netatalk/doc/manual/Installation.md

     strings from source files and merge them with the translations stored in PO files.

+- talloc

+    Samba's talloc library is used for memory management in the Spotlight query parser.

 - TCP wrappers

     Wietse Venema's network logger, also known as TCPD or LOG_TCP.